crisperdue/prooftoys-site/content/_index.md

 *or*, *not*, and *implies*).

-- ***Hands on:*** with an extensive and self-contained [***Natural Numbers Game tutorial***]({{< relref "/number-game/tutorial1" >}}) that takes you step-by-step through proofs of fundamental properties of numbers, with background, hints, and tips for taking on its challenges; and an assortment of [***logical puzzles***]({{< relref "/hands-on.md" >}}).
+- ***Hands on:*** with an extensive and self-contained [***Natural Numbers Game tutorial***]({{< relref "/number-game/tutorial1" >}}) that takes you step-by-step through proofs of important properties of numbers starting from a small handful of fundamental principles.
+This includes background, hints, and tips for taking on its challenges

+  Try some curious [***logical puzzles***]({{< relref "/hands-on.md" >}}).

+  Or start by solving basic algebra problems with the help of the computer.
+Prooftoys handles algebra problems in a natural way as proofs, so your steps are guaranteed to be mathematically correct.

 - ***In depth:*** through the [***documentation***]({{< relref "/documentation.md" >}}) of the logic and the system, including a quickstart demonstration of the Prooftoys [**proof builder**]({{< relref "/proofbuilder.md" >}}).

-### **Need some reasons?**
+### **Why try Prooftoys?**

 > Simplicity is the ultimate sophistication.  -- Leonardo da Vinci

 **User interface.** Prooftoys works entirely through a Web-based point-and-click graphical user interface.
+Most things you do are based on suggestions based on your selection of a step or expression.
-You select a step or part of a step.
-Prooftoys offers you suggestions and lets you change your mind as often as you like, encouraging you to "play around" with your proofs.
-If used well, suggestions benefit from recognition being easier than recall.
+It lets you change your mind as much as you like, encouraging you to "play around" with your proofs.

 **Simplicity.** The logic used by Prooftoys has also been chosen specifically for beginners.
 For example its single rule of inference